Special Education Instruction & Assessment

 Special education services are available to eligible students from birth through high school graduation or age 26, as appropriate.
 Each school district and public school academy provides special education programs and services to students with disabilities.

-We also provide guidance and support to parents, teachers, and administrators in meeting the requirements of the Individuals with Disabilities Education Improvement Act (IDEIA, 2004) and No Child Left Behind (NCLB) laws.
+We also provide guidance and support to parents, teachers, and administrators in meeting the requirements of the Individuals with Disabilities Education Improvement Act (IDEIA, 2004) and Every Student Succeeds Act (ESSA, 2016) laws.
 Guidelines and standardized forms are accessible on this website to help schools and parents in putting these legal requirements into educational practice.

 Common Core Essential Elements